PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 {% img /images/xbox/microsoft/1.png %}

-{% img /images/xbox/microsoft/2.png %}
+{% imgcap /images/xbox/microsoft/2.png Jayce and Cove were both MS support executives %}

-{% img /images/xbox/microsoft/3.png %}
+{% imgcap /images/xbox/microsoft/3.png File a case - what do you think I'd been doing until then mate? %}

 **May 2**: I had my final call with eBay support.
 I was told that my case could be forwarded back to the claims team, but that they would only reject it without this mythical DOA letter.
 I provided all the information and evidence to them one